-Words cannot describe the absolute beauty you are going to experience today.
-Located approximately 50 km east of Esperance, Cape Le Grand is one of Western Australia’s most spectacular national parks.
+Words cannot describe the beauty you are going to experience today.
+Located approximately 50km east of Esperance, Cape Le Grand is one of Western Australia’s most spectacular National Parks.
 It features blindingly white sandy beaches with sand so fine it squeaks between your toes.
-Wildlife is in abundance including the iconic sunbathing kangaroos at Lucky Bay who are always up for a photo opportunity.
-Swim, bush-walk and reconnect with nature today.
-Tonight we’ll stay back in Esperance and enjoy dining at a local restaurant.
+Wildlife is in abundance, including the iconic sunbathing kangaroos at Lucky Bay, who are always up for a photo opportunity.
+Swim, bushwalk and reconnect with nature today.

 South West Coast & Albany

-It’s more breathtaking scenery today as we head from Esperance through the beautiful Stirling Ranges.
-If you are lucky to be travelling during wildflower season it will look even more picture perfect.
-Travel into the oldest mountain range in the world – the Porongurups, to take a spectacular walk through the forest to Castel Rock for jaw-dropping views.
+It’s more breathtaking scenery today heading from Esperance through the beautiful Stirling Ranges, and if you are travelling during wildflower season, it will look even more picture-perfect.
+At the Porongurups, take a two-hour walk to Castel Rock which is worth every bit of effort being rewarded with jaw-dropping views over the region.

 Denmark & Walpole

-Arriving into Margaret River in the evening, we’ll settle into our accommodation at the Margaret River Beach Resort and enjoy a delicious meal at The Common Restaurant.
+Arrive at Margaret River in the late afternoon and settle into your Margaret River Beach Resort accommodation.
+Enjoy a delicious meal at The Common Restaurant overlooking the ocean.

 Margaret River to Perth

-It’s time to say goodbye to Margaret River as you are off to have one of the best Indigenous experiences in Australia at Koomal Dreaming.
-Journey deep into Ngilgi Cave where you’ll be mesmerised by a live didgeridoo performance, storytelling and traditional fire-making during this fascinating 2.5-hour cultural tour.
+This morning, have one of the best Indigenous experiences in Australia at Koomal Dreaming.
+Journey deep into Ngilgi Cave, where you’ll be mesmerised by a live didgeridoo performance, storytelling and traditional fire-making during this fascinating 2.5-hour cultural tour.

-As your 10-day journey draws to an end we’ll visit one last spectacular white sandy beach in Dunsborough before grabbing a coffee at the popular holiday town of Busselton.
-Here you will see the longest jetty in the world.
-We’ll arrive in Perth around dinner time where we will drop you at your pre-booked accommodation.
+As your 10-day journey draws to an end, visit one last white sandy beach in Dunsborough before stopping in for some coffee and ice cream at the popular holiday town of Busselton.
+Here you will see the second longest jetty in the world.
+Arrive in Perth around dinner time, where we will drop you at your pre-booked accommodation.